ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 A SK6812 RGBW strip, with 14 LEDs, also happily worked when the data line was connected directly to the 3.3V data line of the Nano ESP32 without using the 74HCT125 level shifter IC.
 I have not tested strips with more than 14 LEDs LEDs in the strip.<br>

-The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND directly to the strip without the use of a level shifter.
-But success is not guaranteed.
+The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND directly to the strip without the use of a level shifter. <br> But success is not guaranteed.

 ![Nano-ESP32-V04](https://github.com/user-attachments/assets/3ad06452-0dd4-4310-8b51-25c115ec3959)